69 pages 2 hours read

 Plot Summary

 The narrative follows the patient through a series of events and situations.
-He becomes a Christian but then briefly joins a popular group of trendy intellectuals.
+He becomes a Christian but then briefly takes up with a popular group of trendy intellectuals.
 Following a recommitment to his faith, however, he falls in love with a good woman from a true Christian family.
 Meanwhile, World War II begins, threatening the lives of the young man and all his friends and neighbors in England.

 The novel ends when the patient is killed in an air raid.
 His soul goes to Heaven, leaving Screwtape frustrated and angry that they have lost him.
 As the devils normally feed on the souls of the damned, Screwtape now vows to devour Wormwood instead.